TechnicJelle/GPUForBeginners/docs/chapter02/README.md

 Once the GPU is done writing, the textures are swapped, and the screen displays the fresh texture, while the GPU starts writing to the old texture that was displayed last frame.

-SDL manages that swapchain for us, so we can simply get the texture that we need to write to for this frame in a single function call.
+SDL manages that swapchain for us, so we can simply request the texture that we need to write to for this frame in a single function call.

 The two `nullptr`s are for the dimensions of the depth buffer.
 This is something we will be worrying about later.